Long Weekend Getaway to Charleston, South Carolina

 My mom and I got so lucky and found round trip flights for less than $200 together through Skyscanner!
 It was definitely a score.
 To top it off, the flight was literally a hop, skip and a jump from New Jersey.
 We left Newark on Saturday afternoon at 2pm and arrived in Charleston around 4pm, leaving us time to enjoy a perfect Southern evening.

-If you live in the South, traveling to Charleston could be done easily by doing a road trip.
+If you live in the South, traveling to Charleston could be done easily by doing a renting a car.
 There are also trains and buses that go to and from specific cities.
-In addition, it is fairly easy and reasonable to fly domestically to Charleston.
+In addition, it is fairly easy and reasonable to Skyscanner to Charleston.

 During our time in Charleston, we stayed at The Mills House Wyndham Grand Hotel and LOVED it!
 The hotel itself is historical and pretty in pink.
 Featuring southern charm all throughout, The Mills House opened in 1853 and is situated in historic downtown Charleston near many popular attractions.